 Working with a Different Company

-You can switch between the companies on your profile in one of two ways:
+You can switch between the companies on your profile in one of three ways:

 - Hover your mouse next to the company’s name in the top left and click the switch link that appears; or

-- Go to the Profile icon > Companies and click on the relevant company.
+- Go to the Profile icon > Companies and click on the relevant company; or

 Removing a Company

 You can also delete companies if necessary by going to the above Companies page.
 Click on the drop-down arrow next to the name of the company and select Delete.
 However, we generally do not recommend doing this unless you are certain that the company’s data will not be needed again.

 If you may need to access the data again, we would suggest rather making all of the employees in the company inactive, to prevent being billed for it.
 Please see the following article for more on these aspects:

 If you are processing payroll on behalf of various companies and a client decides to either have someone else do it or handle it themselves, the company should be transferred out of your account rather than deleted.